StellarSand/privacy-settings/Privacy Settings/ChatGPT.md

 # ChatGPT Privacy Settings

-Login to [ChatGPT](https://chatgpt.com/) from browser.
+If you're using ChatGPT without an account, click on the question mark icon at the bottom right > Settings > Improve the model for everyone: Off

+---

+**The following settings are applicable only if you've logged in to ChatGPT.**

-On the top right, click on your profile picture > Settings.
+On the top right, click on your profile picture > Settings

 ## General
-- Delete all chats > click `Delete all`
+- Delete all chats > Delete all > Confirm deletion

 ## Personalization
+- Custom instructions >
+    - Enable for new chats: Off > Save
 - Memory: Off
-- Click `Clear memories`
+- Click `Clear memories` > Clear memory
-- Custom instructions > Enable for new chats: Off > Click `Save`

 ## Data Controls
 - Improve the model for everyone: Off
-- Include your audio recordings (this option is on phone): Off
+- Include your audio recordings: Off (This option is available only on mobile)
-- Shared links: revoke links which you don`t need.
+- Shared links: Revoke links which you don`t need.

 ## Connected apps
-- Do not connect any app, if connected -> unconnect this.
+- Don't connect any app.
+If already connected, unconnect this.

 ## Security
 - Multi-factor authentication >